Dutch Reformed Church in South Africa (NHK)

 The Dutch Reformed Church in Africa (Nederduitsch Hervormde Kerk van Afrika, abbreviated NHKA) is a Reformed Christian denomination based in South Africa.
 It also has congregations in Namibia, Botswana, Zambia and Zimbabwe.
 Along with the Dutch Reformed Church in South Africa (NGK) and the Reformed Churches in South Africa, the NHKA is one of the three Dutch Reformed sister churches of South Africa.
-The NHKA retains the old Nomenclature Nederduitsch, the word originally referring to the Dutch language.
+The NHKA retains the old nomenclature Nederduitsch, the word originally referring to the Dutch language.
 The word refers to the Low Saxon language today.
-The Dutch language remained the official language of the church until 1933 when the church started functioning almost exclusively in Afrikaans.
+The Dutch language remained the official language of the church until 1933, when the church started functioning almost exclusively in Afrikaans.

 History

 Origins in the Cape Colony

 The Dutch Reformed Church was introduced to South Africa by the Dutch East India Company's settlement at Cape Town in 1652.
 The first formal congregation was established in 1665 under the jurisdiction of the classis (presbytery) of Amsterdam.
-Despite the permanent takeover of the Cape Colony by the UK in 1806, the church remained semi-established with congregations supported from government funds.
+Despite the permanent takeover of the Cape Colony by the United Kingdom in 1806, the church remained semi-established, with congregations supported from government funds.
 In 1824 an autonomous synod was established at the Cape, removing the church from control from the Netherlands.
 This autonomous synod would become the NGK.
 The unwillingness of Dutch ministers to serve in a British-controlled colony meant that Scottish Presbyterian ministers with British sympathies were introduced to the church.

-The Great Trek (1835-1846)
+The Great Trek (1835–1846)

 In the 1830s, Boers left the Cape Colony and established republics in the interior of South Africa in what came to be known as the Great Trek.
 The Voortrekkers in this movement decided to split off from the Nederduits Gereformeerde Kerk in the Cape Colony.
-The Dutch minister, Erasmus Smit, who sent by the Nederlandsch Zendeling Genootschap from The Netherlands became the first NHKA minister on 21 May 1837.
+The Dutch minister Erasmus Smit, who was sent by the Nederlandsch Zendeling Genootschap from the Netherlands, became the first NHKA minister on 21 May 1837.
 Congregations were founded in the colonies of Natal, the Free State (province) and the Transvaal Colony.
-In 1841 the American missionary Daniel Lindley took over the leadership from Smit who had at that time become very unpopular amongst the Voortrekkers.
+In 1841 the American missionary Daniel Lindley took over the leadership from Smit, who had at that time become very unpopular amongst the Voortrekkers.
 A Dutch minister, Dirk Van der Hoff, took over the leadership of the church in the Transvaal in 1853.
 The founding of the oldest South African university (Stellenbosch University) and the establishment of the Theological Seminary of the Dutch Reformed Church in 1859 allowed for ministers to be trained locally.
-While a merger on 7 December 1885 between the NHKA and the NGK seemed succeful initially, an increasing number of church members opposed the merging of the two churches and returned to the former NHKA.
+While a merger on 7 December 1885 between the NHKA and the NGK seemed successful initially, an increasing number of church members opposed the merging of the two churches and returned to the former NHKA.
 Reverend M.J.
 Goddefroy played a central role in the re-establishment of the church.